 He completed a 7-year stint as Head of Department in June 2006.

-With teaching becoming an ever-increasing component of his work, Associate Professor Manning developed an Applied Basic Science Revision Course Revision Course in Applied Basic Sciences focused specifically on the needs of emergency physicians in training, as outlined in the curriculum of the College of Emergency Medicine [UK] for the MCEM Part A Examination.
+With teaching becoming an ever-increasing component of his work, A/Prof Manning developed an Applied Basic Science Revision Course Revision Course in Applied Basic Sciences focused specifically on the needs of emergency physicians in training, as outlined in the curriculum of the College of Emergency Medicine [UK] for the MCEM Part A Examination.
 He has also developed a series of tutorials and practice examinations for the MCEM Part B and local MMed [Emergency Medicine] examinations, and, the local Exit certification examination.